On the Impact of Serial Dependence on Penalized Regression Methods: Problem Setup and Our Contribution

 \subsection{Our Contribution}

 We argue that spurious correlations are one of the causes that potentially limits the use of PRs in time series.
-In particular, we focus on the implications of serial dependence on $\widehat{\psi}_{min}^x$, which determines the \enquote{strength} of strong convexity (see Definition \ref{def:uno}), that is one of the main components of the PRs error bound presented in Proposition \ref{prop:uno}.
-In this respect, we relax the assumption that strong convexity (or restricted strong convexity) holds with parameter $\gamma>0$, and show that the probability of getting $\widehat{\psi}_{min}^x\leq\gamma$ increases as the degree of serial dependence grows.
-Note that in order to focus on $\widehat{\psi}_{min}^x$ we are assuming that $\widehat{\pmb{C}_0^x}$ is positive definite.
-This choice is motivated by the wish to simplify our treatment.
-If $n>T$ and the matrix $\widehat{\pmb{C}_0^x}$ is singular, we can replicate our arguments considering the probability that the restricted eigenvalue is $\leq \gamma$ (see \citealt{Bickel2009}).
+In particular, we focus on the implications of covariates serial dependence on $\widehat{\psi}_{min}^x$, which determines the \enquote{strength} of strong convexity (see Definition \ref{def:uno}) and is one of the main components of the PRs error bound in Proposition \ref{prop:uno}.
+In this respect, we relax the assumption that strong convexity (or restricted strong convexity) holds with parameter $\gamma>0$, showing that the probability of getting $\widehat{\psi}_{min}^x\leq\gamma$ increases with the covariates' serial dependence.
+Note that in order to focus on $\widehat{\psi}_{min}^x$ we are assuming that $\widehat{\mathbf{C}}_x$ is positive definite.
+If $n>T$ the matrix $\widehat{\mathbf{C}}_x$ is singular, but our results are still valid considering the probability of a restricted eigenvalue $\leq \gamma$ (see \citealt{Bickel2009}).